-When considering a new Web Design for SEO, or the redesign of an older site, there are multiple elements to be considered.
+When considering a new SEO-centric web design, or the redesign of an older site, there are multiple elements to be considered.
 Despite the paradigm shift in internet marketing strategies in recent years, search engine rankings are STILL critical to overall success.
-Designing your site to achieve good organic / natural placement in Google et al makes a lot more sense than completely ignoring that aspect!
+Designing your site to achieve good Search and New Zealand Map 3-Pack placement in Google et al makes a lot more sense than completely ignoring that aspect!
 When it goes live, a website should already have search engine optimisation applied.
-In the process of website development there is often a conflict between the form (design) and the function (SEO).
+In the process of website development, there is often a conflict between the form (design) and the function (SEO).

-A website bereft of visitor traffic is about as much use as nipples on bull.
+A website bereft of visitor traffic is about as much use as nipples on a bull.
 To attain a reasonable return on investment (ROI) all websites must generate the highest possible amounts of “free” traffic.
-A prerequisite design criteria is generation of “qualified traffic.”
+A prerequisite design criterion is the generation of “qualified traffic.”
 Defined as possible clients who require what you offer, and who landed on your website because it was pertinent to their search query.
-This occurs as a consequence of your pages showing in the “natural / organic” search engine result pages.
+This occurs as a consequence of your pages showing in both the organic Search and Local Search maps result pages.

 Website promotion services

-In addition to natural rankings, you may also receive traffic from:
+In addition to natural/organic rankings, you may also receive traffic from:

 - Business cards & stationary